Author’s Note:

 Twelve years before he began filming Eyes, Kubrick was speaking publicly and emphatically about extending these techniques into a longform storytelling method in order to deliver a kind of expression that had never been done before.
 An experimental film that would be able to take what Michelob did in a minute and stretch it over hours, exploring subjects and symbols in brilliant, fascinating ways.
 He actualized this dream with Eyes, and left us a deep, mysterious final puzzle for us to explore and understand.

-The primary symbol we will focus on are the horses of Eyes Wide Shut, which point to a hidden game paralleling the surface level plot.
-We’ll explore the horse as a deep, layered web of symbolism conjuring the spirit of Eros, the human drive for survival, love, creation, and self-preservation through sexuality, bonding, building, and pleasure.
+We’ll start by tracking every horse in the Harford interiors; their home, and Bill's office.
+Once you see where they appear — and who they’re pointed at — a hidden game comes into focus.
+We’ll explore the horse as a deep, layered web of symbolism conjuring the spirit of Eros, the human drive for conquest, love, creation, and self-preservation through sexuality, bonding, building, and pleasure.

 This film, to some, is a one dimensional exploration of sexual jealousy.
 This couldn’t be further from the truth, and when one begins to understand the subtle and complex world that Kubrick created through these advanced advertising techniques, they will begin to see the film in a whole new light.
-The implications of this inclusion confirm that his final masterpiece was a children’s puzzle built for adults, built by a brilliant chess-minded strategist for an obsessive audience known for rewinding, rewatching, inspecting and admiring his frames as if they were paintings.
+The implications of this inclusion confirm that his final masterpiece was a puzzle built for the subconscious, crafted by a brilliant chess-minded strategist for an obsessive audience known for rewinding, rewatching, inspecting and admiring each frame of his movies as if they were paintings.

 If you think about it, the movie experience itself is like a game of chess.
 You sit directly facing an intelligent opponent whose moves you are trying to understand, while the creative team employs strategies to advance their plot, heighten your emotions, and surprise you.
 In this sense, the screen itself works as a chessboard and the visual game being played becomes a back and forth between the intelligence of the director and that of the audience.